 Key exclusion criteria

-6. Another malignancy diagnosis within 5 years before registration.
-Participants with a history of treated carcinoma in situ, basal cell carcinoma of the skin, squamous cell carcinoma of the skin, or non-muscle invasive urothelial carcinoma of the bladder are eligible.
-Participants with a history of other malignancies are eligible if they have been continuously disease-free for at least 5 years after definitive primary treatment or the chance of recurrence is sufficiently low as to be very unlikely to affect study outcomes according to the treating local oncologist.
+6. Another malignancy diagnosis within 2 years before registration.
+Participants with a history of treated carcinoma in situ, basal cell carcinoma of the skin, squamous cell carcinoma of the skin, or non-muscle invasive urothelial carcinoma of the bladder are eligible if malignancy has been treated with curative intent.
+Participants with a history of other malignancies are eligible if they have been continuously disease-free for at least 2 years after definitive primary treatment or the chance of recurrence is sufficiently low as to be very unlikely to affect study outcomes according to the treating local oncologist.

 7. Concurrent illness that could preclude the participant’s ability to participate in the study and follow protocol with reasonable safety.